Initial-state geometry and multiplicity distributions in pp and pPb collisions: Conclusion

 \section{Conclusion}

 This work is part of a broader project of looking for experimental manifestations of the baryon junction configuration of the proton.
-Here we investigated proton-nucleus collisions at the LHC.
-More specifically, we calculated the multiplicity distributions measured in pPb collisions.
+Here we investigated proton-proton and proton-nucleus collisions at the LHC.
+More specifically, we calculated the multiplicity distributions measured in pp and pPb collisions.
 We used different initial state geometries as input in the MC-KLN Monte Carlo event generator which implements the $k_T$-factorization formalism of the CGC with KLN unintegrated gluon distributions.
-We found that the hard-sphere, the Gaussian proton and the BJ1 configurations are incompatible with the data.
-The baryon junction configuration BJ2 can describe the data provided that fluctuations in the saturation scale (also called ``intrinsic fluctuations'') are included.
+We found that in pp collisions the Gaussian spatial configuration is favored, except in the region $z \ge 4$, where BJ1 and BJ2 give a better description of the data.
+In pPb collisions the data are better explained by BJ1 initial conditions, provided that fluctuations in the saturation scale (also called ``intrinsic fluctuations'') are included.

 The existence of the baryon junction still needs confirmation.
 Further studies will be undertaken at the electron-ion collider.